Amarapedia

-Amarapedia is a collaborative project linking the quarter of Amara in Donostia-San Sebastián and the on-line encyclopaedia Wikipedia, which is focused on the facilities of local information system, covering subjects such as places, buildings, facilities, and streets.
-Amarapedia is inspired by the Welsh experience of Monmouthpedia and it was a pilot project for future larger-scale projects that took place in the city of Donostia-San Sebastián in 2016, when the city was the European Capital of Culture.
+Amarapedia is a collaborative project linking the quarter of Amara in San Sebastián and the on-line encyclopaedia Wikipedia, which is focused on the facilities of local information system, covering subjects such as places, buildings, facilities, and streets.
+Amarapedia is inspired by the Welsh experience of Monmouthpedia and it was a pilot project for future larger-scale projects that took place in the city of San Sebastián in 2016, when the city was the European Capital of Culture.

 Inception

 The idea of Amarapedia was conceived by active cultural members and Wikipedians of San Sebastián.
 The initial goal is to encourage the citizens' involvement in an inclusive way through articles about the quarter of Amara and its neighborhood.
 This is a continuation of the work done with associations of the neighbourhood within Amarauna project (this word means "net" in the Basque language), and is one of the starting points of the citywide Donostiapedia project.

 Amarapedia was developed during 2015, and was featured in the local Olatu Talka cultural festival on 30 May of that year, in Mentxu Gal square in Amara.
-The intention is to involve the citizens of Donostia-San Sebastián in the writing of as many articles as possible in Basque, which will be translated into Spanish afterwards, until December 2015.
+The intention is to involve the citizens of San Sebastián in the writing of as many articles as possible in Basque, which will be translated into Spanish afterwards, until December 2015.
 Free courses on editing Wikipedia have been provided in the locality.
 Finally, 11 articles will be selected and published as Amarapedia's Essentials, which will be translated into many languages.